 TIP: At the end of a survey cycle, once all of the results have been collected, you need to agree a set of actions that you’ll take on the back of the feedback.
 It’s then vital that within 2 weeks of completing the survey, you do these 3 things:

 At Qlearsite, we feel these are some of the initial things to consider for your next survey.
-Whether it be for employee engagement surveys , diversity & inclusion surveys or organisational fitness surveys – turn the disappointment of low response rates into good response rates with plenty of insight.
+Whether it be for employee engagement surveys, diversity and inclusion or organisational fitness surveys – turn the disappointment of low response rates into good response rates with plenty of insight.
 Good luck!